minorimpact/perl-minorimpact/docs/MinorImpact_Manual_Configuration.md

     Method of logging output from [MinorImpact::log()](#log).
 Valid options are \*file\*,
     \*syslog\* and \*stderr\*.
 DEFAULT: \*file\*

+- memcached\_server

+    Set this to the name of your memcached server to enable memcached caching.
+If this is not set, MinorImpact will use the "/tmp/cache" directory.

 - pretty\_urls

     Set to \*true\* if MinorImpact should generate links as http://example.com/action